 Disconnect your negative battery terminal.

-Find the Schrader valve on your fuel rail and relieve pressure by pushing down on the valve.
+Find the Schrader valve on your fuel rail or fuel line and relieve pressure by pushing down on the valve.
 (Use rags to prevent fuel from spraying everywhere)

-Locate the vacuum hose at your factory fuel regulator and remove it.
+Locate the vacuum hose at your factory fuel regulator and carefully remove it.

-If installing a BBK adjustable fuel regulator, decide whether or not you will be using the fuel pressure gauge port.
+If installing an aftermarket adjustable fuel regulator, decide whether or not you will be using the fuel pressure gauge port.
 If not used, it should be plugged using the supplied brass fitting and a small amount of Teflon tape.

 Make sure the o rings are in place and the rubber gasket is in place before installing the new regulator.
 If the stock regulator had no rubber gasket installed, discard the supplied gasket.

 Install the new regulator using the stock hardware and reattach the vacuum line and the negative battery terminal.

 Start the vehicle and check for any leaks.
 To adjust fuel pressure, disconnect the vacuum hose and plug temporarily to avoid a vacuum leak.
 Restart the vehicle and adjust the top adjustment screw in or out to raise or lower the fuel pressure.
 Once the desired pressure is reached, tighten the lock-nut and reconnect the vacuum line to the regulator.